orientechnologies/orientdb-docs/Distributed-Architecture.md

 OrientDB can be distributed across different servers and used in different ways to achieve the maximum of performance, scalability and robustness.

-OrientDB uses the [Hazelcast Open Source project](http://www.hazelcast.com) to manage the clustering.
-Many of the references in this page are linked to the Hazelcast official documentation to get more information about such topic.
+OrientDB uses the [Hazelcast Open Source project](http://www.hazelcast.com) for auto-discovering of nodes, storing the runtime cluster configuration and synchronize certain operations between nodes.
+Some of the references in this page are linked to the Hazelcast official documentation to get more information about such topic.

 ## Presentation

+Below you can find a presentation of the OrientDB replication. _NOTE: Starting from v2.2, OrientDB uses internal binary protocol for replication and not Hazelcast queues anymore_.
 <div>
 <iframe src="https://www.slideshare.net/slideshow/embed_code/38975360" width="760px" height="570px" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:none;" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>
 </div>